vogler75/winccua-graphql-client/README.md

-# GraphQL Client Custom Web Control for SIEMENS WinCC Unified
+# GraphQL Client for SIEMENS WinCC Unified

 It is a Custom Web Control to get access to GraphQL servers.